jdhoffa/lucidata/README.md

    docker compose up
    ```

-3. Access the web interface at http://localhost:3000

-4. Enter your natural language query in the input field and click "Submit"
+3. Enter your natural language query in the input field and click "Submit"

-5. Review the results and use the export options as needed
+4. Review the results and use the export options as needed

 ## System Architecture